Nimbus JOSE + JWT

 To post bug reports and suggestions

-- Axel Nennker and the guys behind OpenInfoCard for providing much of the initial code.
+- Axel Nennker and the developers behind OpenInfoCard for providing much of the initial code.

-- Justin Richer from MITRE for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.
+- Justin Richer for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.

 - Melisa Halsband from CertiVox for implementing AES key wrap and AES GCM key wrap encryption.